skeletonkey/Erik/README.md

 # NAME

-Erik - Erik's debugging methods
+Erik - Erik's debugging buddy

 # Description

-Quick methods for debugging.
+Quick methods for debugging Perl.

 When calling several variables can be passed in: